Tsotne Kapanadze

 Tsotne Kapanadze (ცოტნე კაპანაძე; born 30 August 2001) is a Georgian professional footballer who plays as a right-back for Slovak Super Liga club Dunajska Streda.

-Kapanadze is the Georgian champion and cup winner with Iberia 1999.
+Kapanadze is a Georgian champion and cup winner with Iberia 1999.
 Individually, he was included in the 2024 Erovnuli Liga Team of the Year.

 Club career

 A product of Saburtalo's academy, Kapanadze played with first three clubs as a loanee.
 He started his professional career at Rustavi who had just earned their historic promotion to the Erovnuli Liga.
 Kapanadze made his top-flight debut on 23 September 2018 against Dila.
 The next year Rustavi were relegated, although Kapanadze won his first national individual award as an under-19 player.
 After a one-year stint with Locomotive, he moved to Telavi in 2021.

 In January 2023, Kapanadze finally returned to his childhood team.
 In the following two seasons with Saburtalo, who were named as Iberia 1999 in early 2024, Kapanadze won two top titles.
 First, he played all five games of their victorious cup campaign, followed by the 2024 league season in which Kapanadze featured in all 36 matches.
 After this season the player was named in Team of the Year.

 In January 2025, Kapanadze joined Slovak Super Liga side DAK 1904 on a deal until the summer of 2026.
+On 15 March he scored his first goal for the team in a 3–1 win over MŠK Žilina.